ishikota/ConnectFourEngine2/README.md

 # ConnectFourEngine2
 Improved ConnectFour engine with fast algorithms.
 =============================
 This is a free ConnectFour engine written in Python.
 This engine implmented bitboard and move ordering algorithm.

 You can play with two kinds of computer programs,
 1. MiniMax - use MiniMax algorithm with Alpha-Beta Pruning and Move Ordering.
 2. UCT MCTS - use MonteCarloTreeSearch algorithm with UCT algorithm.

 Set up and Run script
 --------
 First, download ConnectFour project file and change dicectory to ConnectFour/src/ui.
 Here, we assume that you cloned ConnectFour project to your HOME directory.
 Then run vs.py script.
+**Do not forget to change you directory to `ConnectFour/src/ui` before run script.
+(It will cause some error.)**
 ```
 cd $HOME/ConnectFour/src/ui
 python vs.py